agoberg85/home-assistant-simple-tabs/README.md

 ## Roadmap ahead

-- **Visual Configuration Editor:** The card is currently YAML only.
-Need to build a GUI editor.
+- **Visual Configuration Editor:** The current version has a basic UI editor, will continue developing a more robust UI editor.
 - **More styling options:** Add more configuration options for for example font size, font weight, tab spacing, and button border-radius.
 - **Touch navigation:** Add support for touch/swipe navigation on mobile devices.
 - **Animations:** Add animations when switching between tabs.